-- 4.1 There was as previously referred to a pressing need at the commencement of the 2014/15 period to stabilise the existing bed based in patient provision and It was acknowledged that there was a need to increase core bed capacity within South London and Maudsley in order to be able to meet current need, stabilise the system, and to ensure there would be a reduction in out of borough placements or placements in the private sector. - 4.2 It was also integral to the broader commitment to the redesigning of services in that it is not possible to transform an unstable service.
-A dedicated Triage Unit for Croydon was a core component part of this additional bed provision, creating equity of provision for Croydon patients within the SLaM system. - 4.3 The use of out of borough/private hospital placements (2014/15) has now reduced to a minimum so that patients when treated within borough are much more able to access local pathways of care at the point of discharge. - 4.4 The Mental Health Commissioning team has given considerable attention since July 2014 to establishing a full baseline of activity expectations from SLaM and has commenced a full review of all service specifications and service level agreements within the Block Contract to consider how 'fit for purpose' the breadth of the services are in relation to current need and projected altered need.
+There was, as previously referred to, a pressing need at the commencement of the 2014/15 period to stabilise the existing bed based in-patient provision and It was acknowledged that there was a need to increase bed capacity within SLaM In order to be able to meet current need, stabilise the system, and to ensure there would be a reduction in out of borough placements or placements in the private sector.

+ASSRP20150315AR6

+Integral to the broader commitment to the redesigning of services is that it is not possible to transform an unstable service.
+A dedicated Triage Unit for Croydon was a core component part of this additional bed provision, creating equity of provision for Croydon patients within the SLaM system.

+The use of out of borough /private hospital placements (2014/15) has now reduced to a minimum so that patients when treated within borough are much more able to access local pathways of care at the point of discharge.

+The Mental Health Commissioning team has given considerable attention since July 2014 to establishing a full baseline of activity expectations from SLaM and has commenced a full review of all service specifications and service level agreements within the Block Contract to consider how 'fit for purpose' the breadth of the services are in relation to current need and projected altered need.

-- 4.5 There has been an increased focus on Quality with regards to the main contract.
-A monthly Care Quality Review Meeting (CQRG) is now held and chaired by a CCG GPSI (GP with special interest in Mental Health) in addition to the 4 Borough CQRGs.
-(The 4 Boroughs comprise of Lambeth, Lewisham Southwark and Croydon). - 4.6 The CQR practice replicates established practice for acute and community trust contracts and seeks to drive the improvement of quality of care of SLaM services.
+There has been an increased focus on Quality with regards to the main contract.
+A monthly Croydon Clinical Quality Review Meeting (CQRG) is held and chaired by a Croydon CCG GP in addition to the 4 Borough CQRG.
+(The 4 Boroughs comprise of Lambeth, Lewisham Southwark and Croydon).

+The CQR practice replicates established practice for acute and community trust contracts and seeks to drive the improvement of quality of care of SLaM services.

-5. Transformation of Croydon Mental Health Services - Adult Mental Health Model (AMH)
+Transformation of Croydon Mental Health Services - Adult Mental Health Model (AMH)

-- 5.1 A commitment was given at the commencement of the 2014/15 year to developing within the borough a number of key community services which would be delivered by SLaM but within community settings and not further perpetuate the dependency on secondary care. - 5.2 In November 2014 a monthly Adult Mental Health Steering group chaired by the clinical lead Dr Dev Malhotra was established to develop and oversee the implementation plan of the redesign of community services. - 5.3 The steering group is taking forward the following services in a series of workshops over the next 3 months with the aim of agreeing key performance indicators, service specifications, and alteration in capacity and final agreement of patient pathways.
+A commitment was given at the commencement of the 2014/15 year to the development within the borough of a number of key community services which would be delivered by SLaM within community settings and not further perpetuate the dependency on secondary care.

+In November 2014 a monthly Adult Mental Health Steering group chaired by the clinical lead Dr Dev Malhotra was established to develop and oversee the implementation plan of the redesign of community services.

+The steering group is taking forward the following services with the aim of agreeing key performance indicators, service specifications, and alteration in capacity and final agreement of patient pathways.

-6. Primary Care Mental Health Support Service
+Primary Care Mental Health Support Service